Kudrivka Arena: Origin

 In October 2023, the stadium hosted a charity football match in support of the Armed Forces of Ukraine between the veterans of FC Kudrivka and veteran members of the Ukrainian national team.

 On 21 September 2024, Kudrivka Arena hosted a Ukrainian First League match for the first time, with FC Kudrivka drawing 1–1 with Metalist 1925 Kharkiv.

+New Tenants

+In 2026, FC Druzhba-Kozaky Nizhyn played its home matches in the Ukrainian Cup at the Kudrivka Arena.